Starbucks: 1990s

 In June 1992, at the time of its initial public offering, Starbucks (ticker symbol: SBUX) had 140 outlets, with revenue of US$73.5 million, up from US$1.3 million in 1987.
 The company's market value was US$271 million by this time.
 The 12% portion of the company that was sold raised around US$25 million for the company, which enabled it to double its number of stores over the next two years.
 In 1994, Starbucks acquired The Coffee Connection, gaining the rights to use, make, market, and sell the "Frappuccino" beverage.
 The beverage was introduced under the Starbucks name in 1995.

 In 1999, Starbucks experimented by opening eateries in the San Francisco Bay Area, under the Circadia restaurant brand.
 At the same time, Starbucks converted its Seattle Circadia restaurant into a Café Starbucks.

-In 1999, Starbucks acquired Pasqua Coffee—a San Francisco-based retail coffee chain that had almost 60 locations in San Francisco, Los Angeles, and New York City.
+The same year, Starbucks acquired Pasqua Coffee—a San Francisco-based retail coffee chain that had almost 60 locations in San Francisco, Los Angeles, and New York City.